Start Moving

 # Coordinates

-The coordinate of a point on map is marked as (x, y), which are the distances in meters from the origin.
+The coordinates of a point on the map are marked as $(x, y)$, representing the distances in meters from the origin.

 {